agentbellnorm/arm64-jenkins-builder-agent/Readme.md

 - kubernetes is k3s on raspberry pi 4
 - architecture is arm64
 - it can run node, npm and yarn
+- it can build and push images with podman
+- it can deploy with kubectl

 ### build: